 When babies aren’t sleeping well, they are often worse at eating solid foods as well, which can become a feedback loop where the child has interrupted night sleep because of the feedings and continues to be tired and unwilling to eat more solids.

 By working on your child’s sleep schedule, even when it seems hard to do, you may get them the rest they need to build up a better appetite for the foods they need as well.

-You and your child both benefit from a healthy night’s sleep, and taking a holistic approach to their sleep health will help you isolate what changes will be most beneficial.
+You and your child both benefit from a healthy night’s sleep.
+By taking a holistic approach which includes diet (and considering the best foods to help your baby sleep) you can identify what changes will be most beneficial.